Wichai-pan/wichai-pan.github.io/_posts/CV/2025-02-02-CV-Assignment-Part1.md

 - Please refer to the bracket highlighting the segments of a leg.
 - Only the red, green and yellow segments on the left and right (this model is a segmentation from top to bottom of the leg - we will only look at the middle of the leg).

-I'm unable to process images directly.
-If you need assistance with the content from an image, please describe it or provide the text, and I'll be happy to help!

 ![image.png](https://wichaiblog-1316355194.cos.ap-hongkong.myqcloud.com/20250127151054.png)

 # Task 2